You split the tab.

 No one person is responsible for carrying the tab.

-You don’t want either party to feel like they are being pressured to fulfill a preconceived role.
+You don’t want either party to feel as though they are being pressured to fulfill a preconceived role.

 This is a blind date.